Policies & Terms

 11. DISPUTE RESOLUTION PROCEDURES

 11.2.
-Temporary or Preliminary Injunctive Relief: Nothing in these Rules prevents Amway, an IBO, Approved Provider or any other one of the Parties from seeking temporary or preliminary injunctive or other relief from a court of competent jurisdiction, notwithstanding the Parties’ obligation to participate in Conciliation or Arbitration under Rule 11.
+Temporary or Preliminary Injunctive Relief: Nothing in these Rules prevents the Parties from seeking temporary or preliminary injunctive or other relief from a court of competent jurisdiction, notwithstanding the Parties’ obligation to participate in the Mediation process or Binding Arbitration under Rule 11.

 11.3.
 Confidentiality: The Parties, when involved in the dispute resolution process in any manner, will not disclose to any other person not directly involved in the dispute resolution process: (a) the substance of, or basis for, the Dispute; (b) the content of any testimony or other information obtained through the dispute resolution process; or (c) the resolution (whether voluntary or not) of any matter that is subject to the dispute resolution process.
 However, nothing in these Rules shall preclude any one of the Parties from, in good faith, investigating a claim or defense, including interviewing witnesses and otherwise engaging in discovery.

 11.4.1.
-Mediation: The first step in Conciliation is non-binding mediation.
-The IBOAI Board provides experienced IBOs who are available to serve as mediators ("IBOAI Mediator").
+Facilitative Mediation: In the event that a Facilitative Mediation takes place, the IBOAI Board provides experienced IBOs who are available to serve as mediators (“IBOAI Mediator”).

-184.108.40.206.
-In cases where an Approved Provider is a Party, the dispute will be mediated by an independent neutral mediator acceptable to all Parties, unless all of the Parties involved in the dispute stipulate to informal conciliation with an IBOAI Mediator.
+126.96.36.199.
+In cases where an Approved Provider is a Party to the Dispute and one or more IBOs involved in the Dispute have not opted out of the Mediation process pursuant to Rule 11.4, the Facilitative Mediation will take place with an independent neutral mediator acceptable to all Parties, unless all of the Parties involved in the Dispute stipulate to Facilitative Mediation with an IBOAI Mediator.
 Amway can provide a list of possible mediators, but the Parties are not obligated to agree to any mediator on that list.

+188.8.131.52.
+In all instances where the Parties cannot agree on a mediator within ten business days of receiving the Request for Mediation form, any Party upon notice to any other Party involved in the Dispute may request the American Arbitration Association (AAA) to select a mediator.

 220.127.116.11.
-In all instances where the Parties cannot agree on a mediator within ten business days of receiving the Request for Conciliation form, they authorize Amway to request the American Arbitration Association (AAA) to select a mediator.
+The Facilitative Mediation shall take place within 30 days of selection of a mediator.
+The Parties may agree to extend this date by 30 days.
+And, the mediator may extend the deadline an additional 30 days upon the request of a Party (for a total of no more than 90 days from the date of the selection of a mediator).

+18.104.22.168.
+The Facilitative Mediation proceeding is confidential and not open to the public; but any participant may, if he or she chooses, be accompanied by an attorney or another personal representative, such as an upline IBO or a friend or family member, as long as the representative agrees to the confidentiality obligations set forth in Rule 11.3.

 22.214.171.124.
-The mediation shall take place within 30 days of selection of a mediator.
-The Parties may agree to extend this date by 30 days.
-In addition, on a request of a Party, the mediator may extend the deadline for not more than an additional 30 days.
-All Parties must appear in person or, if authorized by the mediator, by telephone.
+All Parties who receive notice of the Facilitative Mediation are required to participate, subject to an IBO’s ability to opt out of the Mediation process pursuant to Rule 11.4.
+The Parties are strongly encouraged to attend the Facilitative Mediation in person, but are not required to do so.
+Should the Parties choose to attend in person, they are responsible for their own expenses.
+Failure by Amway or any disputing IBO to participate in good faith is a breach of the IBO Contract, and the Party found to be in breach shall reimburse the other Parties for any expense directly caused by the breach, as determined by the mediator.

 126.96.36.199.
-The mediation proceeding is confidential and not open to the public; but any participant may, if he or she chooses, be accompanied by an attorney or another personal representative, such as an upline IBO or a friend or family member, as long as the representative agrees to respect the confidentiality of the process.
+The mediator shall within 14 days following the Facilitative Mediation provide the Parties with a written statement summarizing any agreement between the Parties resolving their Disputes and, for any Dispute not settled, declaring that the Parties are at an impasse.
+The mediator may, at his/her discretion, recommend a resolution for any Dispute not settled in the Facilitative Mediation.
+Within 14 days of receiving this summary, each Party shall state in writing whether or not it agrees with any recommendation by the mediator, in whole or in part.

+11.4.2.
+Hearing Panel: If any part of the Dispute is not resolved by Facilitative Mediation under Rule 11.4.1, any IBO who is a Party to the remaining Dispute may request a Hearing Panel, subject to the IBO’s ability to opt out of the Mediation process pursuant to Rule 11.4.
+Any remaining Dispute involving an Approved Provider, or any challenge to the impartiality of the Hearing Panel itself, shall go directly to Binding Arbitration without a Hearing Panel.

 188.8.131.52.
-All Parties who receive notice of the mediation are required to participate.
-The Parties are strongly encouraged to attend the mediation in person, but are not required to do so.
-Should the Parties choose to attend in person, they are responsible for their own expenses.
-Failure by Amway or any disputing IBO to participate in good faith is a breach of the IBO Contract, and the breaching Party shall reimburse the other Parties for any expense directly caused by the breach, as determined by the mediator.

-184.108.40.206.
-The mediator shall within two weeks following the mediation provide the Parties with a written statement summarizing any agreement between the Parties resolving their disputes and, for any dispute not settled, declaring that the Parties are at impasse.
-The mediator may, at his/her discretion, recommend a resolution for any dispute not settled in the mediation.
-Within two weeks of receiving this summary, each Party shall state in writing whether or not it agrees with any recommendation by the mediator, in whole or in part.

-11.4.2.
-Hearing Panel Procedures: If any part of the dispute is not resolved by mediation under Rule 11.4.1, any IBO who is a Party to the remaining dispute may request a Hearing Panel; except that any dispute involving an Approved Provider, or any challenge to the impartiality of the Hearing Panel itself, shall go directly to arbitration without a Hearing Panel.

-220.127.116.11.
-A Request for Hearing Panel Form must be filed with the Business Conduct and Rules Department or the Hearing Panel Chairperson within four weeks after the mediator’s written statement pursuant to Rule 18.104.22.168.
+A Request for Hearing Panel Form must be filed with the Amway Business Conduct and Rules Department or the Hearing Panel Chairperson within 30 days after the mediator’s written statement pursuant to Rule 184.108.40.206.
 Upon receipt of a request, the matter is scheduled for the next Hearing Panel session, which shall be not more than 60 days following the request.
-All Parties who receive notice of the hearing are required to participate, unless excused by the Hearing Panel Chairperson or his/her designee.
+All Parties who receive notice of the hearing are required to participate, subject to an IBO’s ability to opt out of the Mediation process pursuant to Rule 11.4, unless excused by the Hearing Panel Chairperson or his/her designee.
 The Parties are strongly encouraged to attend the hearing in person, but are not required to do so.
 Should the Parties choose to attend in person, they are responsible for their own expenses.

-22.214.171.124.
+220.127.116.11.
 The IBOAI Board Executive Committee selects the Hearing Panel Chairperson, three additional Panel members, and alternates who may serve on the Hearing Panel.
 The Hearing Panel Chairperson will confirm that no Panel member presents a conflict of interest with respect to the matters over which the Panel presides.
-Once selected, the Panel members are barred from discussing the dispute with anyone before the date of the hearing.
-Each Panel member and the Parties involved receive a copy of the conciliation file.
+Once selected, the Panel members are barred from discussing the Dispute with anyone before the date of the hearing.
+Each Panel member and the Parties involved receive a copy of the entire Dispute file.

 11.5.
-Arbitration: The Parties shall submit any Disputes that were not resolved through the process described in Rule 11.4, through binding arbitration in accordance with this Rule 11.5.
+Binding Arbitration: The Parties shall submit any Disputes that were not resolved through the Mediation process described in Rule 11.4, to Binding Arbitration in accordance with this Rule 11.5.

 11.5.1.
 The arbitration award shall be final and binding and judgment thereon may be entered by any court of competent jurisdiction.
-The Parties acknowledge that the IBO Contract and each of its parts evidence a transaction involving interstate commerce, and the Federal Arbitration Act shall apply in all cases and govern the interpretation and enforcement of the arbitration rules and arbitration proceedings.
+The Parties acknowledge that this Binding Arbitration agreement is made pursuant to a transaction involving interstate commerce, and agree that the Federal Arbitration Act shall apply in all cases and govern the interpretation and enforcement of the Binding Arbitration agreement, arbitration rules and arbitration proceedings.

 11.5.2.
 Class Action Waiver: The Parties mutually waive any right to assert any Dispute as a class, collective or representative action, or to participate in any Dispute asserted as such.